ryan-mcclue/ryan-mcclue/src/iot.md

 $(idf.py set-target esp32) will do a cmake --configure
 $(idf.py menuconfig) is like linux kernel kconfig and will generate a sdkconfig
 $(idf.py build) generate large number of drivers, as well as a bootloader, partition table and application binary
-$(idf.py -p /dev/ttyUSB0 monitor) (add user to dialout group)
+$(idf.py -p /dev/ttyUSB0 flash monitor) (add user to dialout group)
-IMPORTANT: Issue on Ubuntu serial flashing driver whereby the particular RS232 signals aren't being sent properly to put the chip into programming mode, so have to hold down Boot button
+IMPORTANT: Issue on Ubuntu serial flashing driver whereby the particular RS232 signals aren't being sent properly to put the chip into programming mode, so have to hold down Boot button until flashing percentage and then release

 infrared is heat.
 LED can give of narrow band of infrared.
 Therefore, can be used as an IR remote control that requires line of sight.
 Hence RMT (remote control reciever) refers to infrared

 TODO: What are ESP-IDF Components and how to integrate them with Component Manager

+IMPORTANT: Inspecting gpio voltage level on oscilloscope shows ringing, i.e. signal plateuing (so, always present?)